UK fires ambassador to the US Peter Mandelson over his links to Jeffrey Epstein

 Starmer's latest headache

-The decision to fire Mandelson comes just a day after Starmer said he had “confidence” in him.
-It’s the latest blow to the prime minister ahead of a state visit by Trump to the U.K. next week, which is likely to be met with protests and some controversy.

-Last week Starmer also saw his deputy, Angela Rayner, quit over a tax error on a home purchase following days of speculation over her future.
+Last week Starmer's deputy, Angela Rayner, quit over a tax error on a home purchase following days of speculation over her future.

 “Mandelson might have gone but, just as with Angela Rayner, Starmer dithered when he needed to be decisive," said Kemi Badenoch, leader of the main opposition Conservative Party.
 "He has no backbone and no convictions.”